emreyilm/crazyflie_kinect_control/README.md

-# crazyflie_kinect_control
-Crazyflie Kinect Control
+# Crazyflie 2.0 Autonomous flight using Kinect2 for position control